fga401/AutoTableTurf/README.md

 # AutoTableTurf

 Automate the Tableturf game helping you reach Level 50 and get all sleeves.
+The script is based on image recognition and bluetooth emulator to auto play Tableturf.

 ![image](https://user-images.githubusercontent.com/36651740/194977551-2014cff7-5fe4-4964-aad9-7a467aba9aef.png)

 ## Features

-- Automated script based on image recognition.
 - Simple web portal.
 - AI that can beat Level 3 NPC.
+- Complete flow control.
+Once win a NPC 30 times, auto switch to the next one.

 ## Getting Started